stevebillings/a/README.md

 <a name="cpp"></a>
 ## C++ / Robot Software

 Since late 2021 I have been developing robot software in my spare time, primarily in C++.
-My primary objective in this has been to learn first C++, and then Python; I think robots are a lot of fun so robotics provides an interesting practice field for learning languages.
-For a look at some of my recent C++ code:
+One of my objectives in this has been to learn first C++, and then Python.
+I think robots are a lot of fun so robotics provides an interesting sandbox for learning languages.
+For a look at some of my recent (still under deveopment at this point) C++ code:

 1. git clone https://github.com/stevebillings/wanderbot.git
 1. cd wanderbot